Roman Dragoun

-Roman Dragoun (born 8 April 1956) is a Czech singer, songwriter and keyboardist.
-In 1980–1983 and 2007–present he is member of Progres 2.
-He was member of Stromboli, T4 and Futurum.
-He was a session musician for number of musicians and he was singer for musical theatre.
-In 2012, Dragoun was inducted into Beatová síň slávy (the Beat Hall of Fame).
+Roman Dragoun (born 8 April 1956) is a Czech singer, songwriter, and keyboardist.
+From 1980 to 1983 and again since 2007, he has been a member of the band Progres 2.
+He has also been a member of Stromboli, T4, and Futurum.
+He has additionally been a session player for a number of other musicians, and he has sung in musical theatre.
+In 2012, Dragoun was inducted into the Beatová síň slávy.

-He is son of painter František Roman Dragoun.
+He is the son of the painter František Roman Dragoun.